bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 ## Using HTML5 `<input>` as an alternative

-If you just need a simple input with basic bootstrap styling, you can simply used the following:
+If you just need a simple input with basic bootstrap styling, you can simply use the following:

 ```html
 <template>